Re-entry Services for Returning Citizens

-One important collaborator in LSSI’s Reentry Services is the Illinois Department of Corrections (IDOC).
-Through a contract with IDOC called Community Support Advisory Council (CSAC), LSSI staff work as community organizers to bring together critical area partners to ensure a successful transition of returning citizens into the community, with the overall goal being to reduce crime and improve the quality of life in their communities.
+Additionally, LSSI has a contract with the Illinois Department of Corrections, which is called the Community Support Advisory Council .
+The Council enables LSSI staff to collaborate with critical area partners to ensure a successful transition of returning citizens into the community.
+Such partnerships reduce crime and improve a community’s quality of life.

 Building Homes: Rebuilding Lives

 LSSI collaborates with the Illinois Department of Corrections, Habitat for Humanity, and other non-profits to enable prison inmates to create housing components for homes for low-income families.
 Since 1995, more than 6,000 inmates at 23 federal, state, and county correctional centers in Illinois have learned valuable trade skills as they have built components for more than 700 homes.
 Through this program, prisoners become competent in the construction trades field and give back to local communities.Scholarship Trades Program (STP)

 The Scholarship Trades Program (STP) is an on-the-job training program with dedicated community organizations like Habitat for Humanity and the Salvation Army.
 Returning citizens who receive the scholarships work for 60-90 days at the host site and, therefore, give back to the community in a significant way.
 The host sites provide supervision and connections with the local community, which can lead to full-time jobs.Information and Referral Services

 Returning citizens meet regularly with an outreach worker to create an Individualized Capacity Plan for their future.
 All life needs are addressed, including employment, education, housing, personal needs, and family relations.Employment Skills School (ESS)